iMPACT-erosion/iMPACT-erosion.github.io/index.md

 ## iMPACT-erosion (interactive Modular Playful Accesible Transparent erosion modelling)

-iMPACT-erosion is a Python package that makes soil erosion modelling more playful, accessible and transparent. iMPACT-erosion provides a set of Python functions (iMPACT Functions) simulating typical soil erosion processes and a set of interactive Jupyter Notebooks (iMPACT Notebooks) that demonstrate key functionalities through practical examples.
+iMPACT-erosion is a project that aims to **democratise** soil erosion modelling by fostering a more **educational, playful and exploratory** experience.
+To achieve this goal, the project adopts a learn-by-doing approach, allowing users of varying modeling expertise – from novices to experts – to get familiar with soil erosion modeling concepts and procedures simply by interacting with modelling tools.

+iMPACT-erosion offers a comprehensive set of **interactive Jupyter Notebooks** and **Python functions** that guide users through the entire soil erosion modelling process.
+These resources are organized into three categories: **Learn, Test and Explore**

-### iMPACT Software
+### 1. iMPACT Learn

 The iRONS Software is a set of Python functions implementing typical reservoir modelling tasks, such as: estimating inflows to a reservoir, simulating operator decisions, closing the reservoir mass balance equation – in the context of both short-term forecasting and long-term predictions.

 You can download the functions from the iRONS Github repository: [iRONS Software](https://github.com/iRONStoolbox/iRONStoolbox/tree/master/iRONS/Software/)

-### iMPACT Notebooks
+### 2. iMPACT Test

 The package includes a set of interactive Jupyter Notebooks that demonstrate key functionalities through practical examples, and that can be run in the Jupyter environment either locally or remotely via a web browser.
 The notebooks included in iMPACT-erosion are divided in two sections: